 Only residents of the Kuskokwim River drainage and the coastal communities of Kwigillingok, Kongiganek, Kipnuk, and Chefornak are discussed regarding Criterion 3 because it has not been shown that other rural communities rely on Chinook Salmon that they harvest from the Kuskokwim River drainage as a mainstay of livelihood.
-The following description of the availability of wild resources other than salmon relies on ethnographic sources, harvest surveys, and wildlife population assessments in ADF&G management reports.
+The following description of the availability of wild resources other than Chinook Salmon relies on ethnographic sources, harvest surveys, and wildlife population assessments in ADF&G management reports.

-In research conducted between 2009 and 2011, residents of lower Kuskokwim River drainage communities harvested high levels of nonsalmon fishes, 23-46% of the annual harvest of all wild resources in lbs edible weight (Table 9).
+In research conducted between 2009 and 2011, residents of lower Kuskokwim River drainage communities harvested high levels of nonsalmon fishes, 23-46% of their annual harvest of all wild resources in lbs. edible weight (Table 9).
 Harvest levels in other resource categories, such as large land mammals and birds and eggs, were considerably lower.
-Nonsalmon fishes harvested by residents of communities in the lower river included pike and whitefishes and smaller amounts of blackfish, burbot, and smelt.
-One community harvested herring and halibut as well as freshwater fishes (Napakiak), but this was rare.
-Few char, trout, or grayling were reported in the harvests (ADF&G 2014, Ray et al. 2010).
+Nonsalmon fishes harvested by residents of communities in the lower river included pike and whitefishes and smaller amounts of Blackfish, Burbot, and Smelt.
+One community harvested Herring and Halibut as well as freshwater fishes (Napakiak), but this was rare.
+Few Char, Trout, or Grayling were reported in the harvests (ADF&G 2014b, Ray et al. 2010).
 Typically, communities in the middle and upper Kuskokwim River drainage, from Lower Kalskag to Nikolai, reported harvesting nonsalmon fishes at a lower rate than lower river communities, 5-17% of annual wild food harvests.
 The exception was Red Devil where nonsalmon fishes made up 39% of annual wild food harvests.
-The most common nonsalmon fishes harvested in middle and upper river communities were whitefishes.
-Other fish included smelt, blackfish, and grayling.
-Harvests of moose and caribou in only some upper river communities was a large portion of the annual wild resource harvests, 49% in McGrath and 26% in Lime Village (ADF&G 2014, Krauthoefer et al. 2007, Williams et al. 2004).
+The most common nonsalmon fishes harvested in middle and upper river communities were Whitefishes.
+Other fish included Smelt, Blackfish, and Grayling.
+Harvests of moose and caribou in only some upper river communities was a large portion of the annual wild resource harvests, 49% in McGrath and 26% in Lime Village (ADF&G 2014b, Krauthoefer et al. 2007, Williams et al. 2004).